OFO No: 235301

 - TEFL (Teaching English as a Foreign Language)

 English is currently used as the world’s primary business language and this means there is a great demand from non-English speaking countries (eg Korea, China, Indonesia, Thailand, etc) to employ either TESOL or TEFL Teachers.
 And parents want their children to learn.

 TESOL/TEFL Teachers may find work all over the world.
 This can be a very exciting career for people who want to explore the world.
-Many young people choose to do TESOL/TEFL teaching as part of a gap year before settling down however, some enjoy it so much they embrace this professional and continue to teach English for the rest of their lives.
+Many young people choose to do TESOL/TEFL teaching as part of a gap year before settling down however, some enjoy it so much they embrace this profession and continue to teach English for the rest of their lives.

-Some teachers even study further and specialise in ‘Business English’ etc. This is branch of English teaching is also in demand and particularly lucrative.
+Some teachers study further and specialise in ‘Business English’ etc. This is branch of English teaching is also in demand and particularly lucrative.

 Another option to consider – is to teach English online.
 If you have a computer and good internet access you can even teach from the comfort of your own home.

 What does a TESOL or TEFL Teacher do?

 - Teaches people (from very young to old) for whom English is a foreign language.

 - Assesses exactly how difficult it will be for a student to learn English.

 Note: Many employers train their teachers and supply the lesson plans as well as assess the level of the students.